 Pattern of attacks

-During a period of cluster headaches, the headaches often occur at the same time each day.
-For example, people often wake up with a cluster headache within around two hours of going to sleep.
+During a cluster headache bout, the headaches often occur at the same time each day.
+For example, people often wake up with a headache within a couple of hours of going to sleep.
 The attacks also seem to recur at similar times of the year, most often in spring and autumn.

 Treating cluster headaches

-Cluster headaches can't be treated with over-the-counter painkillers, such as paracetamol, as they're too slow to take effect.
-You'll need to be treated at a specialist clinic.
+The headaches can't be treated with over-the-counter painkillers such as paracetamol, as these are too slow to take effect.
+You'll need to have one or more specialist treatments instead.